svenko99/alfred-spell-checker/README.md

 ## Introduction

 The Spell Checker Alfred Workflow allows you to quickly check the spelling of selected text (US English).
-By selecting the desired text and pressing the hotkey (default: `option(⌥) + s`), the workflow sends a request to the Ginger Software API to retrieve spelling corrections.
+By selecting the desired text and pressing the configured hotkey, the workflow sends a request to the Ginger Software API to retrieve spelling corrections.
 The corrected text is then replaced with the original selected text.

 ## Features